thirtybees/mdimagemagick/README.md

 # ImageMagick ![ImageMagick](/logo.gif)
 ![ImageMagick](/logo.png)

-Add ImageMagick support to PrestaShop
+Add ImageMagick support to thirty bees

 ##Installation

 ###Installation on Ubuntu 14.04/16.04
 Make sure you use Ondřej Surý's PHP PPA (`apt-add-repository ppa:ondrej/php`).
-It's kept up to date and at the time of writing comes with PHP versions 5.5, 5.6 and 7.0.
+It's kept up to date and at the time of writing comes with PHP versions 5.5, 5.6, 7.0 and 7.1.

 To install the PHP extension, issue the command:
 ```shell